Manipur NEET UG Counselling 2025: Registration Dates, Process, Seat Matrix and Choice Filling

 Manipur NEET UG Counselling 2025 Registration

 In order to register oneself for the Manipur NEET Counselling 2025, candidates are required to follow the steps mentioned below.
+Candidates must know that, registration will be considered complete after the payment of fees.
 The NEET Counselling 2025 will consist of registration process, choice filling, choice locking, rounds of counselling, and seat allotment process.

 Step 1 - Candidates need to visit the official website of DHS Manipur